cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ---

-At the moment, you have not defined any message or query types so you do not bother with defining the corresponding servers.
+At the moment you have not defined any message or query types, so you do not bother with defining the corresponding servers.

 ### Module files